If you’re not like my younger brother, who generally faces motorbike overheating issues, you should know how hot a motorcycle engine gets.

 Bad Quality Oil:

 Sometimes the engine does not overheat because of low oil but because of oil type.
-Many of us don’t bother to cross-checking the oil type the technician is using.
+Many of us don’t bother to cross-check the oil type the technician is using.
 Even some of us leave the whole oiling work to the technician.

 For instance, some technicians use mineral oil in the high CC engine and synthetic oil in the low CC engine.